 One of the cool things to have happened over the last few years is that more cafes in Bangkok are selling their beans (usually whole, although sometimes pre-ground) for visitors to take home and prepare on their own.
 You can pick up beans from most small coffee shops, as well as from the usual popular local chains like Doi Chang.

 Nespresso has also made it to Thailand over the past few years, both in its espresso capsule form and as larger Dolce Gusto pods.
-Pricing is a bit on the high side but the taste and selection of the Nespresso coffee is quite good (you can compare the best Nespresso capsules here).
+Pricing is a bit on the high side but the taste and selection of the Nespresso coffee is quite good.
 There’s even a boutique store inside Siam Paragon with a variety of capsules for you to taste test before you buy.

 Bangkok is doing well when it comes to cafes, although it’s still behind cities like London or Melbourne.
 I expect to see more boutique cafes popping up over the coming years, and in smaller, less well known neighbourhoods outside the usual Thong Lor, Phrom Phong and Asoke bubble.